 In 2014, the nursery school was named a WILD School Site by the Ohio Division of Wildlife.
 To achieve this distinction, the school demonstrated that the efforts of teachers, students and the school community benefitted wildlife through habitat improvement projects accomplished on the school grounds.
 The school grounds have also been certified a monarch waystation by Monarch Watch and observing the monarch lifecycle has become an integral part of the school’s fall nature curriculum.

-The nursery school community looks forward to celebrating its 75th anniversary in 2022.
+The nursery school celebrated its 75th anniversary in 2022!